anaconda/pyscript-tutorial/02_interactive_apps_and_ffi.md

 ### 🧑‍💻 Hands on: Playing with random, and web events

 Let's setup our `index.html` page first, with all the required components.
 We will move to program the core logic in Python afterwards.

+At a first glance to the `index.html` file, you may have noticed that our app template includes [Bootstrap](https://getbootstrap.com/docs/5.3) that is a popular and well-known CSS framework to develop responsive web apps.

+> 💡 Responsive Web apps are apps that are automatically able to adapt to
+> multiple screen sizes, and devices, so that they can be similarly effective
+> regardless we will open them on a computer, or from the browser of mobile phones!
+> Let's bear this in mind, as we will quickly put this hypothesis to test at the
+> end of this chapter!

 The `<!--  Add HTML TAGS here -->` placeholder can now be replaced with the following HTML:
 ```html